aridjayarecipes/cutesrecipes.web.app/content/post/1841-recipe-of-ultimate-cucumber-and-carrot-raita.md

 1. Prepare 1/2 carrot cut into very tiny pieces

 Raita is a yogurt condiment flavoured with grated or finely chopped vegetables and herbs or mustard to enhance the flavour.
-In Gujarati mustard is called &#34;rai&#34;.
+In Gujarati mustard is called "rai".
 There are lots of different variations of making raita.
 This Cucumber carrot and green chilies raita is the easiest to make.

 <!--inarticleads2-->